“You’re not normal.”

 Brian was baffled when I told him he was partially to blame for my rose colored glasses.
 “But I’m not that happy or positive.”

 He doesn’t realize it’s not his demeanor that emboldens me to dream big and picture all the wonderful magical things I can do.
 It’s how he sees me.
 It’s how he tells me that I can do all these amazing things.
 He believes in me.
 He thinks I’m adorable.
+He encourages me, and he inspires me.
 And he’s everything I ever wanted or needed in a partner.Hey!
 Did you know you can buy my book on Amazon?
 37 women wrote about the struggle for perfection, and I'm one of 'em.
 Go check it out!